Two witnesses: Textual analysis

 According to the text, the two witnesses are the "two olive trees and the two lampstands" that have the power to destroy their enemies, control the weather and cause plagues.
-This description may be symbolism, allegory, or literal.
+They prophesy for 1,260 days clothed in sackcloth.
+They are eventually defeated by the beast from the abyss, but rise again, ascending to heaven after three and a half days.

 Exegesis

-In attempting to interpret Revelation 11, commentators who hold to a premillennial eschatology generally interpret the two witnesses in one of three ways:
+In attempting to interpret Revelation 11, commentators have generally understood the two witnesses in one of four ways or as a combination of two or more of these ways: